 The clients had a recamiere, which they loved for its comfort and it also had some sentimental value.
 However, it was looking very tired and somewhat bland.
 I suggested re-upholstering it with a beautiful mauve velvet to match the accents in the rug and the artwork.
 The legs were painted in black to match the legs of the sofa and the other black elements in the room.
 As you can see the pieces was completely transformed and given a second life.

 The recamiere was re-upholstered with a mauve velvet fabric, matched against the accents found in the rug and in the artwork.

 To balance the colours, I then added the beige armchairs, previously in the client’s home office, to the living room and added taupe linen curtains with a mauve velvet border.
-Further, I selected sleek black powder coated metal coffee tables and a side table and lamp combo to blend in and to match the black antique Chinese desk.
+Further, I selected sleek black powder-coated metal coffee tables and a side table and lamp combo to blend in and to match the black antique Chinese desk.

 In the kitchen and dining room, it was also about mixing styles and even more so, about bringing old and new together.

-The modern white kitchen with a large kitchen island and a large window with sliding doors towards the garden, presented a neutral background.
 Their two beautiful Chinese antiques, a sideboard and a bar cabinet, were places at each end of the dining area.
 The sideboard in particular is an eye-catcher.
 The wooden bar cabinet is painted in black and therefore somewhat more neutral.
 I decided for a sleek black and white dining table and black chairs to bring it all together.
 To balance off the sharp corners and edges, I sourced an oval-shaped dining table created customly by a designer in Belgium.
 The turquoise curtains add a bit of contrast and tie in with the living room.